Stress Eating

 Conscious Eating isn’t a diet.
 It’s being present and intentional about what you eat, how your body feels and what your mind needs for satisfaction.

-Keep in mind that this is a mindset-transformational shift in your relationship with yourself.
+Remember that this is a mindset-transformational shift in your relationship with yourself.

 This isn’t a ‘think differently and your behavior will change’ approach to stress eating.